searchstation/spam-defenders/README.md

 # What to do
 1. If you are adding an item(email) with the format "abcd@somemail.com" it goes into the "blacklist_full" file.
 2. If you are adding an item(domain) with the format "@somemail.com" it goes into the "blacklist_part" file.
-3. When you are in the file you want to update, click the pencil option (or the dropdon beside the pencil to edit the file."
+3. When you are in the file you want to update, click the pencil option (or the dropdown beside the pencil to edit the file).
 4. Ensure that the contents of any file you wish to update are enclosed in square brackets "[ ]".
 5. They have to be square brackets.
 6. Add items to the bottom of the list.